canozkan42/aetoc24/attendance.md

 ### Please take due notice of the following deadlines:

-Abstract Submission:  15 Dec.
-2023
+Abstract Submission:  16 Feb.
+2024
-Abstract Acceptance Notification: 20 Dec.
-2023
+Abstract Acceptance Notification: 8 Mar.
+2024
-Registration: 20 Dec.
-2023 - 15 Feb.
+Registration: 16 Feb.
+2023 - 31 Mar.
 2024
-Publication of Final program: 01 Mar.
+Publication of Final Program: 15 Apr.
 2024

 Kindly notice: no onsite registration or payment will be accepted.